teampoltergeist/poltergeist/README.md

 ### URL Blacklisting ###

-The latest version of Poltergeist supports URL blacklisting, which allows you to prevent scripts from running on designated domains.
+Poltergeist (1.6.0 and later) supports URL blacklisting, which allows you to prevent scripts from running on designated domains.
 If you are experiencing slower run times, consider creating a URL blacklist of domains that are not essential to your testing environment, such as ad networks or analytics.